salam59/Django-Slack-RAG-bot/README.md

 # Sytstem Design [Slack] Bot RAG

-This project is a Slack bot integrated with a Retrieval-Augmented Generation (RAG) system designed to assist users by providing explanations and attaching relevant images from a system design PDF [Alex Xu].
+This project is a Slack bot integrated with a Retrieval-Augmented Generation (RAG) with knowledge of system design to assist users by providing explanations and attaching relevant images from a system design PDF [Alex Xu].